jrothbaum/polars_readstat/README.md

 This takes a modified version of the readstat-rs bindings to readstat's C functions.
 My modifications:
 - Swapped out the now unmaintained [arrow2](https://github.com/jorgecarleitao/arrow2) crate for [Polars](https://github.com/pola-rs/polars)
 - Removed the CLI and write capabilities
-- Add read support for Stata (dta) files
+- Added read support for Stata (dta) files
 - Modified the parsing of SAS and Stata data formats (particularly dates and datetimes) to provide a better (?... hopefully) mapping to polars data types

 Pending tasks: